victorknust/FrontController/readme.md

         echo "Not found";
     }

+### Actions

-You can define a callback and use it like this:
+You can define a callback and attach it to a route like this:

     <?php